Pan-Fried Sausage and Cheese Sandwiches

 3. Step 3:

-Put the frying pan on medium heat to warm up and cook the pie.
-In a wide bowl, whisk the eggs well with milk and salt.
-Liezon is not prepared in advance and is used immediately.
-Consider how salty the sausage and cheese are, perhaps you will need to add quite a bit of salt.
-If desired, you can add a little spices to the liezon — pepper, paprika.
+Set a skillet over medium heat to warm up and make the egg wash.
+In a wide bowl, whisk the eggs well with the milk and salt.
+Make the egg wash right before you need it, not ahead of time.
+Bear in mind how salty the sausage and cheese are — you may only need a little salt.
+If you like, add a pinch of spice to the egg wash, such as pepper or paprika.

 4. Step 4: